Fall 2024 UF Quest 1 Courses

 • Gen Ed: Humanities, 2000 Words

-IDS 2935: Romanticism: The Storm of Feel
+IDS 2935: Romanticism: The Storm of Feeling

 • Instructor: David Dusenbury, Hamilton Center